fisheyehq/module-lazyload/README.md

     * Add `lazyload` class
     * Change the `src` attribute to `data-src`
     * Optional: add a dummy `src` with transparent 1px x 1px image to avoid broken image links prior to lazy load (see product image templates as example)
+    * Optional: add `loading="lazy"` to enable native browser lazy-loading where possible.
+Note that this is not true native lazy-loading, as the `lazysizes` script and its `native-loading` plug-in need to be run, so there's still a dependency on JavaScript before affected images will show.
 * Preloading
     * Preloading means the media source will be loaded even if not in the viewport such as megamenu icons/images.
     * The `preload_elements` layout argument allows you to specify selectors of which elements can be preloaded.
 This can be configured per page.